 Other key collaborations

-Other key collaborations are with Professor Molly Stevens, Prof Sara Rankin (Imperial) and Dr Gavin Jell (UCL) (cellular response); Dr Jonathan Jeffers, Ulrich Hansen and Prof Philippa Cann (Biomechanics and Tribology); Professor Anthony Bull (Blast injuries); Professors Akiko Obata & Toshihiro Kasuga (Nagoya Institute of Technology, Japan - vaterite based hybrids); Christopher Mitchell (Ulster - in vivo studies); Laura Cipolla and Laura Russo (University of Milano-Bicocca); Professor Juan Pou (Vigo - Laser Spinning).
+Other key collaborations are with Professor Molly Stevens, Prof Sara Rankin (Imperial) and Dr Gavin Jell (UCL) (cellular response); Prof Theoni Georgiou (Polymer Chemistry); Profs Jonathan Jeffers, Ulrich Hansen and Dr Marc Masen (Biomechanics and Tribology); Professor Anthony Bull (Blast injuries); Professors Akiko Obata & Toshihiro Kasuga (Nagoya Institute of Technology, Japan - vaterite based hybrids); Gordon Blunn (Portsmouth) and Christopher Mitchell (Ulster - in vivo studies); Laura Cipolla and Laura Russo (University of Milano-Bicocca); Professor Juan Pou (Vigo - Laser Spinning).

 Current Research Group